twisted/towncrier/README.rst

   .. towncrier release notes start

-towncrier will then put the version notes after this comment, and leave your existing content above it where it is.
+towncrier will then put the version notes after this comment, and leave your existing content that was above it where it is.

 News Fragments